 If your coffee ground is too fine, then the water will be in contact with the coffee for too long, and your coffee will be over extracted.

 If your coffee is too coarse, then the coffee will be under-extracted.
-Your ground coffee should have the consistency of sand when you rub it between your fingers.
+Your ground beans should have the consistency of sand when you rub it between your fingers.

 You should let your espresso machine warm up to the correct temperature before you use it.